 Should You Stretch Before Warming Up?

-Most of the studies on artery function did not say if people warmed up prior to stretching.
-That said, warming up is often recommended before stretching, especially if you re stretching cold muscles.
-A warm-up is 5-10 minutes of low-level aerobic exercise. you can walk or ride a bike or use the elliptical machine.
+Most studies on artery function did not state if people warmed up before stretching.
+That said, warming up is often recommended before stretching, especially if you're stretching cold muscles.
+A warm-up is 5-10 minutes of low-level aerobic exercise.
+You can walk or ride a bike or use the elliptical machine.
 Anything that helps you break a sweat will count as a warm-up.

 So, Should You Be Stretching?

-While we still don't know if stretching prevents heart attacks, the writing on the wall tells us improving the flexaiblity of our muscles seems to improve the flexibility of our blood vessels.
-Based on the research, adding a little stretching to your exercise routine may be something to consider.
+While we still don't know if stretching prevents heart attacks, the writing on the wall tells us that improving our muscles' flexibility seems to improve our blood vessels' flexibility.
+The research suggests adding a little stretching to your exercise routine may be something to consider.

 Any Comments or Questions?